 Fortunately, I had plenty of non-PVC mats to choose from.
 I looked at several natural rubber and organic plant fiber options.
-Finally I found what I think is the ultimate eco-friendly, rugged yoga mat.
+Finally I found what I think is the ultimate eco-friendly yoga mat.

 I bought The Mat from Lululemon.
 The Mat contains no PVC, is made with Polyurethane, and contains recycled luon (their own-brand fabric).
 No lead, mercury, or Black Sabbath to be found.

 The bonus is that it’s also a great yoga mat.
 It still looks like new, is super-sticky, and absorbs sweat.
 It’s also pretty good with spilled coffee and knocked over bottles of water.
 I just wash it once a week with lemon juice diluted in water.
 I love it!